abm-77/shipwright/README.md

 ### Entities
 Entities in `shipwright`, like most ECS-likes, are just integer handles called `EntityID`.
-You use the handles to refer to specific entities and thei components.
+You use the handles to refer to specific entities and their components.

 ### Components and ComponentArrays